-110 Duties of agent of applicant
+106 Duties of agent of applicant

-- (1) The agent must ensure that all information furnished to the Municipality is accurate. - (2) The agent must ensure that no misrepresentations are made. - (3) The provision of inaccurate, false or misleading information is an offence.
+- (1) An applicant who is not the owner of the land concerned must ensure that he or she has the contact details of the owner of the property. - (2) The agent must ensure that all information furnished to the Municipality is accurate. - (3) The agent must ensure that no misrepresentations are made. - (4) The provision of inaccurate, false or misleading information is an offence.

-111 Errors and omissions
+107 Errors and omissions

-- (1) The Municipality may at any time, with the written consent of the applicant or, if applicable, any party to the application, correct an error in the wording of its decision provided that the correction does not change its decision or results in an alteration, suspension or deletion of a condition of its approval. - (2) The Municipality may, of its own accord or on application by an applicant or interested party, upon good cause being shown, condone an error in the procedure provided that such condonation does not have material adverse impact on or unreasonably prejudice any party.
+- (1) The Municipality may at any time correct an error in the wording of its decision provided that the correction does not change its decision or results in an alteration, suspension or deletion of a condition of its approval. - (2) The Municipality may, of its own accord or on application by an applicant or interested party, upon good cause being shown, condone an error in the procedure provided that such condonation does not have material adverse impact on or unreasonably prejudice any party.

-112 Withdrawal of approval
+108 Withdrawal of approval